 After 40 years as Chairman, John Backwell stepped down in 2004 in favour of Ken Dicker.
-During Ken’s Chairmanship, the club became sponsored by Webbs of Warmley (club member Simon Davis being its proprietor), this relationship continuing to the present time.
+There have been several changes in Chairman since then, with David Rutty currently leading the club in this role.

 Cycling, and particularly racing has changed dramatically in the last two decades, general interest in cycling is growing all the time and Velo Club are here to capture that energy and spirt.
 Continuing to evolve and move with the times.

 The 75th Anniversary in 2029 is to be looked forward to!